Program Details | Geography Master’s

 MA Degree Requirements

-• Those in the MA program must complete and present a thesis of the student’s independent research into a topic approved by the student’s graduate committee.
+• Students must complete and present a thesis of independent research into a topic approved by their graduate committee.
 It normally involves field work and is an original contribution to knowledge in the field of geography.
 A final oral examination by the student’s committee includes defense of the thesis.

 MS Degree Requirements

-• Those in the MS program may choose between thesis and non-thesis options.
+• Students may choose between thesis and non-thesis options:

-Note: All graduate students, whether in thesis or non-thesis programs, are encouraged to attend the department’s speaker series.
+Note: All graduate students, whether in thesis or non-thesis programs, are encouraged to attend the academic area’s speaker series.